Trust PROCOM For Audit Ready DOT Compliance Support

 Timely Test results for DOT Employers

-Take Advantage of the Advantages of Having a DOT Consortium
+Take Advantage of a Fully Managed DOT Drug and Alcohol Consortium

 - Random DOT drug and alcohol testing consortium.

-- A network of over 12,000 drug testing facilities nationwide.
+- Access to over 12,000 DOT-compliant testing sites nationwide.

 - 24/7 post-accident and emergency onsite collections.